keatingsc/technical-writing/content/posts/best-practice-for-tech-docs.md

 * Add downloadable scripts.
 The sample code could also be downloadable, which is less error-prone than copying and pasting.

-## References
+### References
 Include references to the software’s code, functions, APIs, CLI, and parameters.

-## Glossary
+### Glossary

-A glossary defines all the terms specific to your company or product.
+Include a glossary that defines all the terms specific to your company or product.

 ## Writing style